SonyaMoisset/Pluralsight_Training/README.md

 - JavaScript: Advanced Fundamentals to jQuery & Pure DOM Scripting by Justin Meyer and Alexis Abril
 - Modern, Modular JavaScript with SystemJS and jspm by Wes Higbee
 - JavaScript Build Automation With Gulp.js by John Papa
+- RequireJS: JavaScript Dependency Injection and Module Loading by Jeff Valore
 - TypeScript Fundamentals by Dan Wahlin and John Papa
 - Using ES6 with TypeScript by Steve Ognibene